greenvilleassociates/547Gcli/readme.txt

-Need to get the seeding functions for the System INCLUDING CG Test Endpoints in the system.
+This is the Installer Source Code for The Utilites Target.